lifewatch/pypam/README.md

    - Envelope
    - DC noise removal

+## pypam to the next level
+pypam-based-processing (PBP) is a repository which acts as a wrapper for pypam to make its use to compute hybrid millidecade bands a lot more effective.
+PBP allows for local or cloud computing.
+For more information, you can find it in this [repository](https://github.com/mbari-org/pypam-based-processing).

 ## Examples and documentation
 See the documentation in [readthedocs](https://lifewatch-pypam.readthedocs.io) for a complete reference manual and example gallery.

+In this [collection of notebooks](https://github.com/ioos/soundcoop), some extra examples can be found of how to use pypam (under development).

 ## Under development
 Planned: